Adolf Dobrovolný: Radio and film career

 He spent the last decade of his life (1924–1934) working for Radiojournal, the first Czechoslovak radio station established in 1923.
 He was a popular announcer who became the station's first regular reporter who prepared and presented the news from the daily papers.
 He also arranged poetic and literal programmes and directed several radio plays.

 On 2 August 1924 he did the first live broadcast of a sports event in Europe – the heavyweight boxing match between Frank Rosse (Czechoslovakia) and Harry (Rocky) Knight (United Kingdom) in Prague.
 He was not at the venue but got the description of the match via telephone and then relayed it to the listeners.

 His voice and figure with a round bald head was used in five silent and two sound films.
 He was the first to dub a documentary for Czech cinema – a humorous wildlife film Dassan: An Adventure in Search of Laughter featuring Nature’s Greatest Little Comedians (Cherry Kearton, 1930).

-Private life
+Private life and death

 He married Saša Kokošková (1866–1942), a theatre and film actress.
 He died on 17 January 1934 in Prague and was buried at Olšany Cemetery.